MV451/Maya_BSE_Portfolio_/index.md

     }
   }
 }
-'''

 </pre>

 ## EKG Code
 <pre style="background:#fdfdfd : border:none; height:40pc">

-'''
-/*
-This code is for the EKG and should be uploaded to the second Arduino.
+/*This code is for the EKG and should be uploaded to the second Arduino.
 Note: This code works the best when everything is directly connected to the Arduino or everything is connected with a perfboard.
 It is also better if I hold my breath to limit motion artifacts (extraneous noise that interferes with the EKG reading).